-"Our son will

-dearly miss his friends

-and teachers at South Wirral

-High School, but he will

-remember you all and do you

-all proud in his new venture.

-We cannot recommend you

-enough and will always be in

-our thoughts"

-CONTENTS
+"Our son will dearly miss his friends and teachers at South Wirral High School, but he will remember you all and do you all proud in his new venture.
+We cannot recommend you enough and will always be in our thoughts"

+"I had expected my daughter would be a number in a big school, but it's never been like this at South Wirral.

+It's a community school in the actual sense of the word."

+"Our daughter's transition to secondary school has been brilliant and her confidence in school and in her social life has improved massively!"

-About The School 2
+- About The School 2

-Welcome To The South Wirral Family 3
+- Welcome To The South Wirral Family 3

-Our House System 4
+- Our House System 4

-Monitoring Academic Progress 6
+- Monitoring Academic Progress 6

-Home Learning 8
+- Home Learning 8

-Curriculum Enrichment 10
+- Curriculum Enrichment 10

-Home-School Communications 11
+- Home-School Communications 11

-Care, Guidance and Support 12
+- Care, Guidance and Support 12

-Learning Base & Mentors 14

-Students With Special Educational Needs 15
+- Students With Special Educational Needs 15

-Safeguarding 16
+- Safeguarding 16

-Behaviour 17
+- Behaviour 17

-Attendance 18
+- Attendance 18

-Uniform Policy 19
+- Uniform Policy 19

-The School Day 21

-School Meals 21
+- School Meals 21

-Home School Agreement 22
+- Home School Agreement 22

-Bus Routes 23
+- Bus Routes 23

-Term Dates 24
+- Term Dates 24